-Most Tibetans are semi-nomadic, constantly moving their herds of yaks, cattle, goats, and sheep to new pastures.
-The economy basically rests on the farming of grains and cattle production.
-Their main crop is barley.
+Most Khampa Tibetans in Bhutan are semi nomadic, constantly moving their herds of yaks, cattle, goats, and sheep to new pastures.
+The economy rests on growing grain and cattle production.
+Their principal crop is barley.
 Farmers plow with the aid of the native yak or the dzo (a cross between a cow and a yak).
-Butter is made from the milk of these animals.
+They make butter from these animal’s milk.
 The butter is then mixed with ground barley in tea to make a dish called tsampa, a staple food for Tibetans.